rhdtownsend/msg/docs/source/user-guide/performance.rst

 still benefits from OpenMP parallelization *within* MSG.
-Specifically, the routines for evaluating the spectroscopic irradiance :math:`\irrad` and photometric irradiance :math:`\mirrad` (see the :ref:`routine-mapping` table) add the contributions from each visible photospheric element in parallel.
+Specifically, the routines for evaluating the spectroscopic irradiance :math:`\irrad` and photometric irradiance :math:`\mirrad` (see the :ref:`interface-summary-python` table) add the contributions from each visible photospheric element in parallel.

 .. rubric:: footnote